chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

     chef-automate config patch --opensearch os_config.toml
     ```

-This will update the configuration in Opensearch node.
+This will update the configuration in the Opensearch node.

 #### Healthcheck commands

-- Following command can be run in the OpenSearch node
+- The following command can be run from the OpenSearch node

     ```sh
     hab svc status (check whether OpenSearch service is up or not)

-    curl -k -X GET "<https://localhost:9200/_cat/indices/*?v=true&s=index&pretty>" -u admin:admin (Another way to check is to check whether all the indices are green or not)
+    curl -k -X GET "https://localhost:9200/_cat/indices/*?v=true&s=index&pretty" -u admin:admin (Another way to check is to check whether all the indices are green or not)

     # Watch for a message about OpenSearch going from RED to GREEN
     `journalctl -u hab-sup -f | grep 'automate-ha-opensearch'
     ```

-#### Configuration for Automate Node from Provision Host
+### Configuration for Automate Node from Bastion Host

 {{< note >}}

-Make sure all the frontend nodes and OpenSearch have access to the object storage.
+- Make sure all the frontend nodes and OpenSearch have access to the object storage.
+- The value of `location` varies based on the type of Object Storage, that is, `location="s3"` in case of S3 storage that includes AWS S3, Minio and Non-AWS S3, and `location="gcs"` in case of Google Cloud Storage bucket.

 {{< /note >}}

 Once done with the OpenSearch setup, add the following `automate.toml` file and patch the updated config to all frontend nodes.
 In the file, modify the values listed below:

 1. Create .toml file by `vi automate.toml`

-2. Refer to the content for the `automate.toml` file below:
+2. Refer to the content for the `automate.toml` file below for S3:

     ```sh
     [global.v1]